Barista Career Video

 A career as a barista offers flexibility, creativity, and an opportunity to work in a community-oriented environment.
 Whether it’s a stepping stone or a long-term path, the skills you gain can be invaluable.

 To determine if this career is right for you, take the Free Career Fit Test™, a comprehensive career aptitude test that evaluates your strengths and interests.
-You can thrive in this exciting role with the right preparation and passion.
+You can thrive in this exciting role with the proper preparation and passion.